 - Simplified Employee Pension Individual Retirement Arrangement (SEP-IRA)

 - Individual (or "solo") 401(k)

 The type of retirement plan that your business should establish depends on your specific circumstances.
 Your financial advisor can work with you and your tax professional to explore your options and consider the details of each plan.
 Bear in mind that if your business has employees, you may have to provide coverage for them as well.
 (Note that you may qualify for a tax credit of up to $500 for the costs associated with establishing and administering such a plan.)

-It’s important to be prepared for the unexpected.
+When you’re taking into account all the financial considerations of starting a business, it’s important to be prepared for the unexpected.
 Properly insuring your business can help mitigate many common risks that could otherwise threaten your business.

 Insurance for physical damage

 Property and casualty insurance provides coverage for losses due to the physical damage or destruction of your business.

 You can buy various types of insurance protection separately, or you can purchase a commercial package policy that covers many potential hazards.
 These generally include the following forms of coverage:

 - Building and equipment insurance.
 This protects you if your facility or equipment is damaged or destroyed.

 - Valuable papers insurance.
 This provides coverage if the documentation supporting your accounts receivable (or other valuable business records) is lost or destroyed.